-- FY 2021 Service Levels.
-DASH projects that FY 2021 service levels for regular DASH routes and the King Street Trolley will be roughly 242,000 platform hours and 2,028,000 platform miles.
-These totals represent overall service decreases of 1.6 percent and 2.6 percent, respectively, from projected FY 2020 levels exclusive of the Commuter Choice and Platform Improvement Project service enhancements.
-The total annual service provided for FY 2021, including the I-395 Commuter Choice improvements, is estimated to be 272,000 platform hours and 2,359,000 platform miles. - Projected Operating Ratio of 26.0% represents a significant decrease from 36.8% in FY 2019 adopted budget.
-This decrease is attributed primarily to the cost increase associated with the new collective bargaining agreement with the Amalgamated Transit Union Local 689. - AT-4 Route Segment Discontinued in Old Town.
-DASH is proposing to eliminate the segment of the AT-4 route between the Braddock Road Metrorail and City Hall.
-The route alignment from Braddock Road Metro to the Pentagon via Parkfairfax would not be changed so the majority of AT-4 riders will not be affected.
+• AT-4 Route Segment Discontinued in Old Town.
+DASH is planning to eliminate the segment of the AT-4 route between the Braddock Road Metrorail and City Hall.
+The route alignment from Braddock Road Metro to the Pentagon via Parkfairfax will not be changed so the majority of AT-4 riders will not be affected.
 This change is consistent with the planned 2022 ATV Network, which modifies both the AT-3 and the AT-4 so that they terminate at Braddock Road Metro instead of continuing into Old Town.
 With both the existing DASH network and the planned 2022 ATV network, passengers will be able to transfer to other routes at Braddock Road Metro to complete their trip.

 This change will have the biggest negative impact on an estimated 15 daily riders who currently ride the AT-4 between Central Alexandria and Old Town through the Braddock Road Metro.
-Most riders in the area are going to or from the Metrorail station, but these "through" riders would now need to transfer at Braddock Road Metro to the AT-8 to complete their trips.
+Most riders in the area are going to or from the Metrorail station, but these "through" riders will now need to transfer at Braddock Road Metro to the AT-8 to complete their trips.
 Both the AT-4 and the AT-8 operate every 20 minutes during peak periods, which should allow staff to modify the schedules to create relatively easy transfers that will only add 5-10 minutes to their total trip time.
 There are 50 additional riders who use the AT-4 in Old Town, but the AT-8 operates along the same route alignment so they will be able to use that route instead.